Jlynn209/pong/README.md

 # Pong game in Python

-A snake game made in python using the turtle library
+A Pong game made in python using the turtle library

 ## Run Locally